Home Warranty for Smart Home Devices: What's Covered in 2026

 Smart Device Coverage Scenarios: Thermostat, Fridge & Doorbell

-Let's break down the three most commonly asked-about smart devices and exactly when coverage would be approved or denied.
+Let's break down the three most commonly asked-about smart devices and exactly when coverage would be approved or denied in 2026.

 Smart Thermostat (Nest, Ecobee, Honeywell Home)